JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 ```@repl tree_trait
 dat
 ```
-Now we can include this factor in the regression.
+Now we can include this reticulation variable in the regression.
 ```@example tree_trait
 fitTrait = phyloNetworklm(@formula(trait3 ~ trait1 + underHyb), dat, truenet)
 ```